 - Home treatment in the case of mild symptoms.

-Dengue fever is not contagious, so you won’t get dengue being around someone who is infected with the virus.
-Mosquito bites only spread it.
-The transmission process of dengue is a mosquito biting a person infected with the virus.
-The mosquito then bites a healthy person and infects them.
-You have long-term immunity only to the type of virus you suffered from; you are not immune to the other three types of virus.
-When you have dengue more than once, your chances of contracting the severe kind of dengue go up.
+Because dengue fever is not contagious, you will not contract it if you are in close proximity to someone who is affected.
+It can only be spread by mosquito bites.
+Dengue is spread by a mosquito biting a person who has been infected with the virus.
+The insect then bites and infects a healthy individual.
+Only the type of virus from which you were infected will give you long-term immunity; you are not immune to the rest of the forms variants of the virus.
+When you get dengue more than once, your chances of getting the severe form of the disease increase.

 Wear long-sleeved clothing to avoid skin exposure, use mosquito repellents, set up mosquito nets, and install nets on doors and windows to prevent dengue.
 Mosquitoes that transmit dengue fever can be found in nearly every tropical and subtropical region of the world, including many parts of India.
 Make sure that there is no stagnant water body near you.
 Even small and stagnant water puddles can be a breeding ground for mosquitoes.
 Clean the water drums and water tanks in your house to prevent mosquitoes from reproducing.
 These methods of prevention can be effective for all types of diseases carried by mosquitoes.